Scholarships for Study Abroad

 The scholarship competition has strict deadlines and applications submitted after the published deadline will not be considered.
 Please look at the deadlines section to see when your scholarship application is due.

 The Passport Scholarship provides a reimbursement of the costs of obtaining a passport for low income students who apply for their passport at the Spring Semester Study Abroad Fair taking place on Wednesday, January 24, 2018, from 10 am to 2 pm (location TBD).
+(Lambuth campus students also can receive the Passport Scholarship.
+Check out the Passport Scholarship Page for Lambuth requirements.)
 Students must have an EFC of 0 on their FAFSA and be one of the first 100 applicants.
 No appointments are necessary to apply, but students must bring all completed application materials to the fair.
 If you are unsure if you qualify, please contact Financial Aid or check your FAFSA.

 Cecil C. Humphreys Merit, Presidential and Herff Scholarship